kushjasrapuria/CTF-Solutions-Writeups/Web/Pico CTF/No Sql Injection/writeup.md

 ```

 `Note : Normal payload won't work as the server shows not a function error if any of json parameters starts with "{" and ends with "}".`

+In response of this request there is a token which is base64 encoded which can be decoded for the flag.